KumamonGu/Raspberry-PI-Cloud-Dashboard/README.md

 Raspberry PI 5, InfluxDB, Grafana, Local Debian/Ubuntu Linux machine

 ## Step 1: Set up Raspberry PI and Sensors(if applicable)
-Before You can really start, you need first to set up your Raspberry PI to start.
-If your RPI comes with a pre-installed system(e.g. You bought it from companies like Canakit), please follow the instructions I've included here.
-Otherwise, a useful tool can be found at https://www.raspberrypi.com/software/.
+Before You can really start, you need first to set up your Raspberry PIs.
+If your RPI comes with a pre-installed system(e.g. You bought it from companies like Canakit), please follow the instructions that they offered.

-Your RPI system should be Debian or Ubuntu.
-A Desktop version of the system is not needed.
+Otherwise, a useful tool can be found at [Raspberry Pi OS](https://www.raspberrypi.com/software/).
+Your RPI system should be any version of 64-bit Debian or Ubuntu.
+The desktop version of the system is NOT required.

+If you have any sensors,

-# Step 2: Get InfluxDB ready
+## Step 2: Get InfluxDB ready
 Open your terminal,

  $ wget -q https://repos.influxdata.com/influxdata-archive_compat.key